 Depression also goes unrecognized in many older adults, more often in residents living with dementia.

 Depression can potentially be lessened with person-centred care strategies (e.g., better relationships with care providers, improved health literacy and decision-making skills that promote independence) and continued involvement with their original home communities and activities.

 When thinking about this quality indicator, providers and leaders can consider a number of things to better understand and improve these results.
 Some questions they could ask before taking action include:

-- How does cognitive impairment make it more difficult for staff to identify depression?
+- How does cognitive impairment and other communication barriers make it more difficult for staff to identify underlying causes of depressive symptoms?

-- What options are available to staff to help address causes of depression?
+- What options are available to staff to help address contributing factors of depression?

-- For any activities that are implemented to help lessen depression, how is their effectiveness being measured?
+- For any activities that are implemented to help lessen depression or mood distress, how is their effectiveness being measured?

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 This measure can be used as input to assess long term care’s performance in these dimensions of quality:

 Dimensions of Quality